 The taxis of Taxco

 No matter what lures you to Taxco, don’t arrive in a big pickup truck like ours.
-The streets are steep, slippery and eye-poppingly narrow and curvy.
-Creeping through town looking for our hotel was a white-nuckle trip in our truck and we nearly got jammed into a tight spot more than once.
-Needless to say, we didn’t fit into most of the parking lots either.
+The streets are steep, slippery, narrow, and curvy.
+Creeping through town looking for our hotel was a white-knuckle trip in our truck and we nearly got jammed into a tight spot more than once.
+Needless to say, we didn’t fit into most of the parking lots in Taxco either.

 Even one of the world’s smallest cars, the ubiquitous VW Beetle, has to break out the fancy moves in order to negotiate the streets of Taxco as our Beetle Ballet video, below, shows.

-The best way to explore Taxco is on foot up, over and around the steep streets.
-We ultimately arrived at the base of the enormous status of Jesus that looks down over town from up on top of a hill.
+The best way to explore Taxco is on foot up.
+You can also hike a trail above town which brings you to the base of the enormous status of Jesus that looks down over town from up on top of a hill.

-It’s worth the short drive to Cacahuamilpa Caves National Park where you can explore part of one of the largest cave systems in the world.
+It’s worth the short trip from Taxco to Cacahuamilpa Caves National Park where you can explore part of one of the largest cave systems in the world.